 Preparing for SCA but don’t know where to start?

 Watch this video to get your guide to all things about the SCA regulation under PSD2 & its impact on your hotel.

 How will SiteMinder support SCA?

 Payments via our booking engine (TheBookingButton) are meeting SCA standards for online payments at the time of booking in the markets where our fully integrated SiteMinder Payments solution is available.
-Broader EEA expansion of our SCA-compliant payments processing solution is planned during 2020.

 Frequently Asked Questions

 The Payment Services Directive (PSD2) refers to a ruling passed in the European Economic Area (EEA) to promote a safer payments environment for merchants and consumers.
 The directive aims to control rising fraud rates in the region, particularly when a cardholder is not in the physical presence of the merchant (e.g. a guest making an online payment).

 An important element of PSD2 is the requirement for Strong Customer Authentication (SCA) which, after a change to the deadline, is scheduled to come into effect from 31 December 2020.
 With the exception of the United Kingdom where the deadline is 14 September 2021.

 SCA requires payment service providers to validate that a customer initiating an online payment is legitimately allowed to do so.
 E.g. Online merchants (such as yourself) must authenticate that a guest making an online booking is the cardholder.
 This authentication is typically built into an online checkout flow and “challenges” two or more of the elements below: